 If you pay your premiums and you pass away while you’re still covered, the tax-free payout (‘death benefit’) goes to your chosen beneficiaries.
 The policy has no cash value, and pays out only if you die during the number of years covered.

 What do we mean by ‘affordable’?
 With Lemonade’s term life offering, monthly premiums can start as low as $9/month.
 Plus, you don’t even need to undergo a medical exam to get a new policy.
+Your specific quote will depend on many factors, including the amount of coverage you choose, so there’s no one-size-fits-all answer to a question like “how much is a million dollar Lemonade life insurance policy?”

 On the other hand, a whole life insurance policy has much higher premiums, but the insurer is basically guaranteed to pay out the tax-free death benefit when you pass on (with some exceptions).
 The big selling point here is that, over time, a whole life insurance policy builds some additional cash value.